Important dates and advice to help small businesses prepare for EOFY

 Three important changes to 2021

-Below are other important tax-related changes that occurred recently or are on the agenda for 2021.
+Here are some additional important tax-related reforms which have occurred recently or are on the agenda for 2021.

-1. Remember that the minimum wage will rise by $1.10 increasing it between $18.90 to $20 an hour on April 1, 2021.
+1. Do not forget that the minimum wage will increase by $1.10 to increase it up from $18.90 to $20 per hour starting on April 1 2021.
 This could potentially affect your financial records as well as superannuation payment.

-2. A new 39% personal tax rate is set to apply on earnings of greater than $180,000.
-The new tax rate is effective beginning on April 1, 2021.
-Tachibana claims that it is more likely to affect those who earn income from personal service, as opposed to those who have the shares and make capital gains.
+2. A new 39% personal tax rate will be imposed on earnings of greater than $180,000.
+The new tax rate will be in effect beginning on April 1, 2021.
+Tachibana claims that this is likely to affect those who earn income from personal service, as opposed to those who have investment accounts and are able to earn capital gains.

-3. Take note that ACC Earners’ levy, that helps pay for the expenses of injuries suffered by employees will remain at the level until 2022 in order to help businesses deal with the financial strains of COVID-19.
-As of January 20, 2021 the levy is $1.39 each $100 (1.39 percent).
+3. Make sure you are aware that ACC Earners’ levy, which helps cover the costs that are incurred by injuries to employees, will remain at current levels until 2022 to help businesses cope with the financial burdens of COVID-19.
+At the time of January 2021 the levy sits at $1.39 each $100 (1.39%).

-Here are some helpful tips and dates from experts which small-business owners might wish to consider as they get their home up and running for tax time.
+Here are some helpful tips and dates from experts that small business owners might want to keep in mind when getting their house in order for tax time.

 1. Finalise your accounts

-• Monitor accounts that are due and outstanding transactions to gain an overview of the year’s total.
+• Monitor accounts that are due and outstanding transactions for an overview of the year’s total.

-• You should list clients or suppliers who have invoiced you on 31 March or before, but who won’t be invoiced until April.
-Think about treating these expenses as expenses for 2020-21.
+• Include clients or suppliers that have invoiced you on 31 March or earlier but will not be due until the end of April.
+Take these costs into consideration as 2020-21 expenses.

-• Incorporate bank statement statements and year-end income tax records, plus sales, expenses, and purchase records.
+• Consolidate bank statements, income tax year-end documents, as well as sales, expense, and purchase records.

-• Reconcile your bank accounts , and ensure that the balances are the same from your bank statement.
+• Check your bank accounts to ensure they are reconciled and ensure that the balances are the same on your bank statements.

-• Review the information you have obtained during EOFY to review the financial condition of your company.
+• Examine the data obtained during EOFY to determine the current financial health of your business.

-• Ask your payroll vendor to submit EOFY data when you can, so that it can be analyzed.
+• Request your payroll provider to submit EOFY data when you can, so that it can be analyzed.

-• Access to Inland Revenue records, which include PAYE tax obligations as well as any KiwiSaver obligation for workers.
+• Access Inland Revenue records, which include PAYE tax responsibilities and any KiwiSaver requirements for the employees.

 4. Superannuation management

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rate dependent on their earnings and length of employment.
+• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rate differing for each employee based on their income and length of tenure.

-• Filing electronically, as required when your business is paying more than $50,000 per year in tax on PAYE and ESCT.
+• Filing electronically, as required when your business is paying $50k or more in ESCT and PAYE taxes.

-*For KiwiSaver businesses, they have to pay ESCT on contribution from employers of up to 3 per cent but not on contributions that are deducted from wage payments to employees.
+*For KiwiSaver companies, they must pay ESCT on mandatory employer contributions of 3%, but not on contributions deducted from employee wages.

 5. Maximise your tax refunds

-• If your income is greater than the previous year, you may want to consider an additional tax provisional payment to align your tax obligations with your turnover.
+• If your earnings are significantly higher than what you earned last year, think about making an additional tax provisional payment to align your tax payments with your earnings.

-Tax deductions are not usually available for personal expenses. deductions for personal expenditure; you only get deductions for business expenses.
-However, you may add unnecessary compliance charges when your accountant is required to split up what’s tax deductible and the rest of it.
+Tax deductions are not usually available for personal expenses. deductions for personal expenses; only business expenses.
+However, you may be racking up unnecessary compliance costs If your accountant must separate what’s tax-deductible and the rest of it.

-• 1 March 2021 - GST return and tax due by January for those who file their GST returns every two months.
+• 1 March 2021 - GST return and due by January for businesses that file each two months.

-• 31 March 2021 Tax year 2020 return due for tax professionals (with a valid extension of the deadline).
+• 21 March 2021 – 2020 tax return due for tax professionals (with a valid extension of the deadline).

-• 7 May 2021 - final provisional tax instalment due for the 2020 financial year and the final opportunity to make voluntary provisional tax payments.
+• 7 May 2021 - final proviso tax instalment due for the financial year 2020 and last chance to make provisional tax payments.

 • 7 May 2021 - end-of-year GST return and payment due.

-Notice: Some dates may vary from the official deadline, for example if a due date falls on a weekend or public holiday.
+NOTE: Some dates may be different from the official deadline, for instance when the due date is a weekend or public holiday.

 Unsecured Business Lending NZ Services